Live and Let Buy: Which Bonds For Your Objectives?

 Now that you are familiar with the dynamic of HY Bonds, Emerging Markets (EM) Debt behaves similarly with respects to correlation and bankruptcies.

-You may not like the stats of some defaults, unless you invest in a Vulture Fund, from the likes of Elliott Management.
+You may not like the stats of some defaults (table below), unless you invest in a Vulture Fund, from the likes of Elliott Management.
 The fund bought discounted Argentine debt following the country’s 2001 default and then engaged in a long legal battle to be repaid in full.

 This included an audacious move to have an Argentine naval vessel impounded in Ghana as collateral.

-A couple of countries improved their Credit Ratings over time, but most debt remains speculative and has been for long periods in a state of default or restructuring over the past century.
+To summarise – today, Emerging Countries are rarely rated above BBB.
+From the worst ones, a couple of countries improved their Credit Ratings over time, but most remain speculative and have been for long periods in a state of default or restructuring over the past century.
+And a few have been almost constantly in a 40%+ inflation regime.

 External Debt Defaults and Country Risk: 1824-2001